faisal2754/Web-Data-Labelling-v2/Docs/Meetings/Week 1.md

 - Styling all pages and their elements
 - Adding extra UI/UX elements to enhance user experience (eg. animations, speeding up website)

+The larger PBI of adding user accounts and functionality to our site was broken up into the following smaller PBI's:
+- Create User Accounts and Authentication
+- Display and Edit Profile information

 ## Daily Scrum Meeting 17th August 2021 11:00am (Tuesday)